atlassian/conartist/README.md

 # Conartist

-Hate managing all your different config files across all your different repositories?
+> Scaffold out and keep all your files in sync over time.
+Code-shifts for your
+> file system.

-> Conartist is a tool that gives you a way to manage all of your config files
+Conartist is a tool that allows you to scaffold out and maintain your project configurations over time.
-> from a single source of truth.
-Not only will it scaffold them out, it can also
-> keep them in sync, even if you modify them manually.

 - ✋ Keeping separate repos in sync.
 - 📦 Keeping monorepo packages in sync.